Penile Anatomy: The Intact Penis

-The anatomically intact male.
+The anatomically of the intact male.
 His penis is flaccid and his glans is covered, as usual, by his foreskin.

 The gradual retraction of the foreskin, from total coverage (top left) to full retraction upon erection (bottom right).